puppetlabs/puppetlabs-peadm/documentation/docker_examples.md

 1. cd spec/docker
 2. `cd <chosen architecture>`
 3. docker-compose down

+Alternative you can run something similar like: `docker-compose --project-directory=large down`

 ### Logging into the console
 You can login to the PE Console after successful install.
 However, first you will need to